exercism/v3/languages/go/exercises/concept/maps/.docs/instructions.md

 In order to use the measurement, you need to store the measurement in your program.

-## 2. Implement `AddItem`
+## 2. Add item to the customer bill

-This function will add item to the customer bill, to implement this, you'll need to:
+To implement this, you'll need to:

 - Check whether the given unit of measurement is correct
-- Add the item to the customer bill
+- Add the item to the customer bill, indexed by the item name.
+You probably also need a variable to represent the customer bill, you are expected to use `map`

 ```go
 ok := AddItem("carrot", "dozen")